stadium-software/datagrid-advanced-search/README.md

 }
 let filterContainer = document.querySelectorAll(filterClassName);
 if (filterContainer.length == 0) {
-    console.error("A container control for the filter was not found.
-Drag a container control into the page, assign a class to it and provide this class in the 'FilterContainerClass parameter'.");
+    console.error("The container for the filter was not found.
+Drag a container control into the page and assign the class '" + filterClassName + "' to it.");
     return false;
-} else if (filterContainer.length > 1) {
+} else if (dg.length > 1) {
     console.error("The class '" + filterClassName + "' is assigned to multiple controls.
 Assign a unique classname to the filter container");
     return false;
 } else {